Graph Transformers without Positional Encodings: Conclusion

 \section{Conclusion}

 Observing the wide variety of positional encoding schemes for Graph Transformers in the literature, we asked the question whether such encodings are essential to ace graph representational learning objectives.
 We introduced a novel spectrum-aware attention (SAA) mechanism that incorporates structural graph inductive biases while remaining flexible enough to learn from features in the data.
-We proposed Eigenformer, a Graph Transformer with SAA at its core, that can be used for a variety of graph learning objectives with different task-specific heads.
-We empirically test the feasibility of our method through experiments on a number of common GNN benchmarks and find that it performs comparably to many popular GNN techniques using different schems for PE generation, even beating the state-of-the-art on some benchmarks.
+SAA was also shown to be invariant to sign or basis invariance issues that plagued previous PE design strategies.
+We proposed \textsc{Eigenformer}, a Graph Transformer with SAA at its core, that can be used for a variety of graph learning objectives with different task-specific heads.
+We empirically test the feasibility of our method through experiments on a number of common GNN benchmarks and find that it performs comparably to many popular GNN architectures employing different schemes for PE generation.
+We hope this work provides the impetus to the broader graph representational learning research community to pursue the development of other GNN architectures without the use of PEs.

-Several open challenges remain however, including computational complexity of the SAA mechanism with its \(O(N^3)\) space and compute requirements.
-Recent work on sparse Graph Transformers using expander graphs and sparse attention with virtual/global nodes \citep{Exphormer} along with the use of a subset of frequencies rather than the whole spectrum, may alleviate these issues.
-We hope this work provides the impetus to the broader research community to pursue development of other GNN architectures without the use of PEs.

 {

 }